freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 If you're interested in improving these coding challenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).

-### Translate guide articles and coding challenges
+Alt Translate guide articles and coding challenges

 You can help us to translate our Guide articles and Coding challenges into a language that you speak.
 Currently we have translated versions in: